axibase/atsd/administration/logging.md

 ## HDFS Log Files

 :::tip Note
-**HDFS Log Files** section is visible in single-node ATSD installations running in pseudo-distributed mode.
+**HDFS Log Files** section is visible in non-distributed installations where ATSD is co-located with HDFS.
 :::

 |**Log Name**|**Description**|